MileHacker Logo

 • Most restaurants offer vegetarian dishes like pasta, salads, and vegetable entrees.

-• Vegan options may be more limited but are growing in availability.
+• Vegan options might be more limited but are growing in availability.

 • Look for plant-based burgers, salads, or request modifications to existing dishes.